mathias82/installAndroidApk-startFridaServer-runBurpSuite/README.md

 # installApk-startFridaServer-runBurpSuite
-This is a bash script, it has a menu with dev tools like start frida server or install android apk or start burp suite
+This is a bash script, it has a menu with dev tools like --Start frida server
+--Install android apk
+--Start burp suite